EwilsonS/Evan_Wilson_JavaS1/EvanWilsonU1Capstone/game-store-specs.md

 [x] Your project must be built using Spring Boot and Spring MVC.
 Initialize your project using ```start.spring.io```
 [x] Your solution must include a DAO the utilized JdbcTemplates and Prepared Statements
 [x] Your REST API must be documented with Swagger
-[] Your REST API must accept and return data in JSON format where appropriate
+[x] Your REST API must accept and return data in JSON format where appropriate
-[] You must implement ControllerAdvice to handle exceptions and return propery HTTP status codes and data when exception occur.
+[x] You must implement ControllerAdvice to handle exceptions and return proper HTTP status codes and data when exception occur.
 This includes handling all violoations of business rules.

 ## Methodology
 [x] You must manage your work in Pivotal Tracker